Darkglass-Electronics/Plugin-Dev-Setup/BUILDING-DOCKER.md

 The debug argument is optional, default is false but can be set to true if needed.
 We recommend to name the image with a debug suffix (e.g. `--tag "darkglass-anagram-debug"`) to easily differentiate between release and debug builds.

-The target argument is also optional, has the possible choices:
+The target argument is also optional, has these possible choices:
- - full (builds everything, toolchain and all libs)
+ - full (builds everything: toolchain and all libs)
  - minimal (builds minimal libs only, includes host-cmake, fftw and liblo)
  - kernel (builds libs needed for the Linux kernel)
  - toolchain (builds toolchain only, no extra libs or host tools)